cloudfoundry/stratos/docs/status_updates.md

 Weekly status updates are published here.

+## 13 July 2018

+The SUSE team has been participating in SUSE Hack Week, so there is no change in status this week.

+Work resumes next week on getting a first 2.0 release published.

 ## 06 July 2018

 This week the focus has been on further testing and refinement of Release Candidate 2.